coderauk/codera-lang/README.md

 ### Announcer

-The Announcer is pretty much a direct copy of the class written by Nat Pryce (http://natpryce.com/articles/000710.html) with a few additions such as the ability to specify an ErrorHandler.
+The Announcer is pretty much a direct copy of the class written by Nat Pryce (http://natpryce.com/articles/000710.html) with a few additions such as the ability to specify an ExceptionHandler.

 #### Usage